-- The pharmacies are spread across the locality and are generally located in areas of greater population density and higher deprivation. - The entire locality is within a 20-minute drive time of a pharmacy. - The population of Caerphilly County Borough Council is projected to increase by 2% between 2011 and 2036. - There are no known housing developments. - 13 of the pharmacies confirmed that they have sufficient capacity within their existing premises and staffing levels to manage an increase in demand for the services they provide.
+- The pharmacies are spread across the locality and are generally located in areas of greater population density and higher deprivation. - The entire locality is within a 20 minute drive time of a pharmacy. - The population of Caerphilly County Borough Council is projected to increase by 2% between 2011 and 2036. - There are no known housing developments. - Two GP practices have extended opening hours, however the Health Board is not aware of any difficulty in prescriptions that are issued during these hours being dispensed. - 13 of the pharmacies confirmed that they have sufficient capacity within their existing premises and staffing levels to manage an increase in demand for the services they provide.
 One said that it does not but could make adjustments and one said it does not and would have difficulty in managing an increase in demand, however it is within close proximity to another pharmacy that does have sufficient capacity.